 Why is Ka’Chava so expensive?

-One reason Ka’Chava may be priced higher is the large number of ingredients included in the blend, many of which are organic.
-However, users may find that similar products offer comparable health benefits.
+One reason Ka’Chava may be priced higher is the large number of ingredients included in the "all-in-one shake," many of which are organic.
+However, users may find that other superfood products like Live it Up Super Greens offer comparable health benefits.

 Jordan Hill, MCD, RD, CSSD is a Registered Dietitian and Certified Specialist in Sports Dietetics.
 She works with athletes of all ages, those struggling with disordered eating, and the general population looking to improve overall health and wellness.